-Eviction can be a traumatic experience, in particular, if your landlord is acting unlawfully.
-Fortunately, there are laws to protect tenants if they have been subject to harassment or abuse from their landlord.
-We at Hodge Jones & Allen Solicitors are recognised for representing tenants faced with an unlawful eviction, so we understand how to protect your rights and fight your corner.
+Eviction can be a traumatic experience in any circumstances, but especially if your landlord is acting unlawfully.
+Fortunately, there are laws to protect you if you’ve been subject to harassment, abuse or unlawful eviction from your landlord.
+We’re well experienced in representing tenants faced with an unlawful eviction, so we understand how to protect your rights and fight your corner.

-Even if they have not done any of these things, it is generally illegal to evict someone from their home without giving proper notice and obtaining a Court order; subject to the type of Tenancy you have.
-Contact our lawyers now
+Even if they haven’t done any of these things, it’s generally illegal to evict someone from their home without giving proper notice and obtaining a Court Order; subject to the type of tenancy you have.

-If you are evicted without a court order, we can assist you with obtaining an injunction against your landlord to re-permit you access to the property.
-We can also assist with a claim against the landlord for the unlawful eviction and any loss of belongings.
+If you’re evicted without a court order, we can assist you with obtaining an injunction against your landlord to re-permit you access to the property.
+We can also assist with a claim.

 Landlords must allow their tenants ‘quiet enjoyment’ of their property, and permit utilities like gas and electricity to be supplied.
 They are not allowed to evict you before the end of your tenancy, enter the house without your permission or unlawfully damage your property.